Planetary Science Research Discoveries

 Celestial equator: An imaginary great circle in the sky drawn concentric to the Earth's equator.

-Celestial sphere:- An imaginary sphere centered on the Earth, or arbitrary large radius on the surface of which the stars are considered to be fixed.
+Celestial sphere: An imaginary sphere centered on the Earth, or arbitrary large radius on the surface of which the stars are considered to be fixed.

 Celsius: A temperature scale that assigns the value 0o C to the freezing point of water and the value of 100o C to the boiling point of water at standard pressure.
+To convert Celsius to Fahrenheit: Multiply by 9, then divide by 5, then add 32.

 Chassignites: One of three types of meteorites from Mars (the SNC meteorites).
 Chassignites are dunites, a rock composed almost entirely of the mineral olivine.
 The signature stone, Chassigny, fell in France in 1815.